Cara4lyfe/Deep-Learning/README.md

-# Deep-Learning
+# DW
-this is a repository for Deep Learning project
+this is a repository for DW with Paolo